 Final Word

-The best way to intervene with this condition (along with its related personality disorders or a conduct disorder) is by addressing it at an early age.
+The best way to intervene with this condition (along with its related conduct or personality disorders) is by addressing it at an early age.